 The business needs to be based in the UK and you need to have the right to work in the UK.
 It’s also in principle a loan of last resort, meaning that you should be unable to secure finance from other sources (no evidence is needed though, you can self-declare).

 Eligibility will also be checked via a personal credit check.
 A poor credit history won’t necessarily be a barrier to applying, see here for more details.
+For insider tips on your start-up loan application and answers to questions like Will New Start Capital Hurt My Credit be sure to check out the valuable information provided on this informative page about debt consolidation.

 What you want to spend the funds on is also an issue.
 In general it can cover a broad range of the costs of starting and developing a business.
 That could include, for example, the purchase of equipment or stock, marketing collateral like branding or a developing a website, salaries, expert advice including accountancy.
 It can also include cash flow costs before your business starts to make a profit.
 But Start Up Loans will not fund debt repayment, training or professional development qualifications or investment opportunities that aren’t part of an ongoing sustainable business.